-Your AA personal claim advisor will record the details of your claim and explain all the available options.
+Your AA Accident Assist claim advisor will record the details of your claim and explain all the available options.
 They'll tell you what your policy covers, including the use of a replacement vehicle.

-The claim advisor will also check if you have purchased any optional upgrades, and make sure you benefit from these where applicable.
+The claim advisor will also check if you've purchased any optional upgrades, and make sure you benefit from these where applicable.

-If you or your passengers suffer injury as a result of the accident and it was not your fault, we can put you in touch with our expert panel of solicitors to deal with your injury claim.
+If you or your passengers suffer injury as a result of the accident and it wasn't your fault, we can put you in touch with our expert panel of solicitors to deal with your injury claim.

-Your AA personal claim advisor will be on hand should you have any questions about the claims process.
-They will contact you during the claims process to make sure everything is progressing well, and provide any assistance you need.
+Your AA Accident Assist claim advisor will be on hand if you have any questions about the claims process.
+And they'll contact you during the claims process to make sure everything is progressing well.

 What happens to my car if it's repairable

-Both your insurer and ClaimFast have a network of approved repair garages throughout the UK.
-They will contact you to arrange repair work to your vehicle, and provide a replacement vehicle for the duration of the repairs.
+AA Accident Assist has a network of Approved Repairers throughout the UK.
+They'll contact you to arrange repair work to your vehicle, and provide a replacement vehicle for the duration of the repairs.

-All repairs are guaranteed for a minimum of 3 years and use manufacturer approved parts.
+All of our Approved Repairers are audited by the AA, and the repairs are guaranteed for a minimum of 3 years and use only high quality approved parts.
 We'll collect and return your car to you, and even clean it inside and out.

-Your approved repairer will tell you when the repairs have been completed, and your policy excess must be paid to the repairer upon completion (not applicable where ClaimFast is managing the claim).
+Your Approved Repairer will tell you when the repairs have been completed.
+If you have a policy excess, this must be paid to the repairer directly upon completion of the repairs.

-If you wish to use your own repair garage this must be discussed with your insurer.
-If approved by them, the repairs are not guaranteed and a replacement vehicle for duration of the repairs will not be provided.
+If you want to use your own repair bodyshop, this must be discussed with AA Accident Assist or your insurer before you proceed.
+If approved by them, the repairs won't be guaranteed by the AA and a replacement vehicle for the duration of the repairs won't be provided.

 What happens to my car if it's written off